They have some sense that lawyers charge high fees, and they worry that they won’t be able to afford one because they have no money.

 These are normal expenses for lawsuits, and you will probably incur them if your case goes to trial.

-Talk about how you will pay costs for the lawsuit.
+Talk about how you will pay the costs for the lawsuit.
 Some lawyers will send you a bill each month and expect you to pay the costs as they come due.

 Others will wait until the end of the case and deduct the costs from the final settlement.
 Each lawyer is different.